Architecture

 - With the logic grouped into systems, some computations can be greatly optimized by performing them only once per frame for all entities.

-first iterates through all entities with the Collide component, collects all active colliders in the scene and groups them into two buckets, dynamic and static; then it iterates over the dynamic colliders and checks for collisions against all static and other dynamic colliders.sys_render
+sys_collidefirst iterates through all entities with the Collide component, collects all active colliders in the scene and groups them into two buckets, dynamic and static; then it iterates over the dynamic colliders and checks for collisions against all static and other dynamic colliders.sys_rendercan reduce the number ofuseProgramcalls by only issuing it once per sequence of consecutive entities rendered with a particular shader.- Some uniforms need to be updated only once per frame or once per shader.

 - The main challenge that we encountered with ECS was ordering the systems correctly.
 It’s an inherent design problem in ECS and if done wrong, can lead to hard to track bugs.